 CEO & Founder

-In 2011 Sascha founded Citymart, working to transform the way cities solve problems, connecting them through open challenges to new ideas from citizens and entrepreneurs.
-Today, more than 60 global cities from Barcelona to New York and London to Rio de Janeiro have used the Citymart approach.
+In 2011, Sascha founded Citymart with the goal of transforming the way cities solve problems and to connect them through open challenges to new ideas from citizens and entrepreneurs.
+Today, more than 100 global cities from Barcelona to New York and London to Rio de Janeiro have used the Citymart approach.

 From 1992-98 Sascha trained as an architect at the Architectural Association in London and delivered a range of urban strategy projects in the Europe, Latin America and Asia working among others with HPP Architects and Carillion plc before in 2001 co-founding Interlace-Invent, a consultancy and service company based advising on science & technology, socio-economic and development strategies for clients such as Barcelona City Council, ESADE Business School, Shanghai Xuhui District Authority, the Government of Thailand, as well as global investors and international organizations such as the Nordic Council of Ministers.
 In 2003 he co-founded Living Labs Global, a non-profit organization to promote service innovation in cities.